 If you’re only in Shanghai for a few nights, I would recommend staying centrally to make the most of your time in the city.
 However, it’s worth staying a night or two at a more posh and central hotel and then moving further out.

-I was lucky enough to stay at the One Executive Suites Shanghai (my ex-pat parents were staying there for their work) and while the location can’t be beaten, I think an Airbnb would have felt homier and often you get more of a connection with the hosts (if it’s a homestay), but if not you often get a lot more bang for your buck.
+I was lucky enough to stay at the One Executive Suites Shanghai (my ex-pat parents were staying there for their work) and it is a fantastic location.

 Where to Eat in Shanghai